pkivolowitz/CSC3510-S-2023/projects/p3/README.md

 ## Fixed algorithm and data structures

-Because I am testing specific skills, **you cannot choose your data structure or the high level algorithm (i.e. sorted singly linked list)**.
+Because I am testing specific skills, **you cannot choose your data structure or the high level algorithm.**.

 ### Fixed (maximum) number of lines to be printed